SmogDr/edar_coursebook/docs/05-univar_eda.md

 - Maximum,`max()`: the 100^th^ percentile (or 1.0 in fractional terms); the highest value observed; the n^th^ quantile

 If you break a distribution into quarters, you have created *quartiles*.
-We can calculate quantiles with the `stats::quantile()` function that comes loaded with base R.  This function takes a numeric vector `x =` as a formal argument and, by default, returns quartiles (including min and max) for the data.
+We calculate quantiles using `stats::quantile()`, which comes loaded with base R.  This function takes a numeric vector `x =` as a formal argument and, by default, returns quartiles (including min and max) for the data.
 If you want to extract specific quantile values, you can specify them with the optional